Researchers Explore A Drug-Free Idea To Relieve Chronic Pain: Green Light

 A hunch and a headache

 At his office in Tucson, Ibrahim demonstrates a device he has been using with patients.
-It's a thin vertical stand mounted with green LED lights — an update from his earlier model which was a simple string of lights.
+It's a thin vertical stand mounted with green LED lights — an update from his earlier model, which was a simple string of lights.

-Ibrahim, who directs the chronic pain clinic at Banner - University Medical Center Tucson became interested in the idea of green light therapy because of something his brother told him about his headaches.
+Ibrahim, who directs the chronic pain clinic at Banner - University Medical Center Tucson, became interested in the idea of green light therapy because of something his brother told him about his headaches.
 Instead of taking medicine, he would sit in a garden and eventually they would subside.

 That got Ibrahim thinking about the color green and how green light could be applied as a therapy.

 "There was a healthy dose of skepticism," he says.
-"It was kind of strange why are you using light to treat pain?"
+"It was kind of strange.
+Why are you using light to treat pain?"

-This low-tech approach to treating pain may seem out of synch with Ibrahim's credentials.
+This low-tech approach to treating pain may seem out of sync with Ibrahim's credentials.

-He's an anesthesiologist with a Ph.D in pharmacology and toxicology.
+He's an anesthesiologist with a Ph.D. in pharmacology and toxicology.

 As he puts it: "Drugs are my tools."

-But he started to explore the idea anyway, designing an animal study published in the journal Pain in 2017, that demonstrated the pain response of rats decreased when exposed to green light.
+But he started to explore the idea anyway, designing an animal study, published in the journal Pain in 2017, that demonstrated that the pain response of rats decreased when they were exposed to green light.

 "We were able to reproduce it over and over and over again to the point where you just had to follow the story," he says.